eslint/rfcs/designs/2025-bulk-suppressions-api/README.md

 The documentation updates will reflect that this change aligns the Node.js API behavior with the existing CLI functionality.

 1. API Documentation (`ESLint`/`LegacyESLint` classes):
-    - Add the new `suppressionsLocation` option to the constructor options documentation for both `ESLint` and `LegacyESLint`, explaining its purpose (specifying the suppression file path) and behavior (relative to `cwd`, default lookup).
+    - Add the new `suppressionsLocation` and `applySuppressions` options to the constructor options documentation for both `ESLint` and `LegacyESLint`.
+    - Document `suppressionsLocation`: its purpose (specifying the suppression file path) and behavior (relative to `cwd`, default lookup).
+    - Document `applySuppressions`: controls whether suppressions are automatically applied (defaults to `true`).
-    - Add a note to the descriptions of `lintText()` and `lintFiles()` methods stating that suppressions are automatically applied based on the resolved suppression file path (either from `suppressionsLocation` or the default `eslint-suppressions.json` in `cwd`).
-Example: "Applies suppressions from the resolved suppression file (`suppressionsLocation` option or `eslint-suppressions.json` in `cwd`), if found."
+    - Add a note to the descriptions of `lintText()` and `lintFiles()` methods stating that suppressions are automatically applied when `applySuppressions` is `true` (the default), based on the resolved suppression file path.

 2. Bulk Suppressions User Guide Page:
     - Update the existing user guide page for Bulk Suppressions.